eawlot3000/uniqle_image/README.md

 # Features
+* support user-specific multi-threads now!
 * make sure `main.py` works but slow
 * create a duplicated folder to store your wasted so that you can review it and move on

+# Performance
+I have tested a folder which has 683 images up to 835MB with different formats, including 19 duplicates. with `MAX_THREADS = 64`, it took `14 seconds` to finish perfectly!

 # requirements